-Graduate courses are graded as fo Grade Points/Description
+Grade Grade Points/Description

 A 4.00

 A- 3.67

 B+ 3.33

 В 3.00

-B- 2.67
+В- 2.67

 C+ 2.33

 С 2.00

 C- 1.67

 F Failure: no credit earned.
 A student earning an "F" grade may not repeat the course for which the "F" was received without the approval of the Program Director.

-1 Students whose work had been satisfactory, but who for acceptable reasons have been unable to complete courses, may be given marks of I (incomplete).
+I Students whose work had been satisfactory, but who for acceptable reasons have been unable to complete courses, may be given marks of I (incomplete).
 The courses must be completed and a new grade submitted to the registrar no later than one calendar month from the original due date for grades.
 If no change is reported, the I becomes an F.

 IP Incomplete in Process: a temporary grade given when a practicum, research project, and/or thesis work has not been completed on time.

-Р Pass: a mark used to show satisfactory performance.
+Ρ Pass: a mark used to show satisfactory performance.

-W Withdraw: A non-punitive grade which will be entered on the permanent record if a student withdraws from a class within the published withdrawal period.
+W Withdraw: A non-punitive grade which will be entered on the permanent record if a student withdraws from a class within the

-NA Non-attendance
+published withdrawal period.

-The cumulative grade point average is calculated by dividing cumulative grade points by cumulative hours graded.
+NA published withdrawal period.
+Non-attendance

+cumulative grade points by cumulative hours graded.
 Academic Standing/Probation